 The city has a population that is younger than the national average, according to data recorded during the Census.
 The median age of 36 is two years younger than the national average.
 There are also over 20% of residents in the 0 to 14 year demographic, a number that is again higher than the national average.

 Over 84% of the residents in Dubbo are native Australians, which also surpasses the national average.
-Over three-quarters of residents have parents who are native Australians.
+Over three-quarters of residents have parents who are indigenous Australians.

 Dubbo’s history is thought to have begun about 40,000 years ago when indigenous Australians inhabited the area.
 However, the city of Dubbo as it is now known has a much shorter history.
 The area was first discovered by Europeans in the year 1818.
 The area was discovered by John Oxley.
 The European, Robert Dulhunty, was the first to become a permanent settler by settling in as a squatter.
 After squatting laws went into effect, Dulhunty obtained a license.
 About 40 aborigines lived in the area.
 The area soon began getting more populated, and one of the oldest settlements in Australia, Dundullimal Homestead, is located in Dubbo and still stands today.

-As the city became more populated, a courthouse and police station were built and opened.
+As the city proliferated, a courthouse and police station were built and opened.
 The settlement was designated as a village in 1849, with land sales occurring the following year.
 The population was slow to grow until the Gold Rush of the 1800s, which saw an increase in residents.
-The city’s population by the late 1800s had reached 850 and so it was designated as a municipality.
-The city continued to grow, seeing the introduction of a railway, a bank, and general store.
+The city’s population by the late 1800s had reached 850, and so it was designated as a municipality.
+The city continued to grow, seeing the introduction of a railway, a bank, and a general store.
 In 1966, Dubbo was designated as a city.